test

 HazardCo helps reduce the H&S burden with smart online tools to help you cut back on paperwork.
 Plus, it’s a time saver with its straightforward templates and reports which are full of tips and suggestions to give you the confidence that you have all your bases covered.

 You can create a RAMS, Toolbox Meeting, Site Review, Incident Report, or Vehicle Checklist using the HazardCo App on your smartphone or tablet.
 The app has tools to guide you through each of these tasks, making them a breeze to complete anywhere, and at any time.
-No longer will H&S be a taxing task because HazardCo members can stay on top of their H&S whenever it works for them, whether that be on-site, while grabbing a morning coffee, or pretty much anywhere that works for them.
+No longer will H&S be a taxing task because HazardCo members can stay on top of their H&S whenever it works for them, whether that be on-site, in the office or the car.

 We’ve found that people who have embraced going digital as part of their H&S strategy have seen it remove roadblocks, distractions, and excuses – because when you have H&S in the palm of your hand, you can’t not do it.
 Plus it leads to a safer worksite when H&S is the focus.